 Marital Status Negatively Affecting Work

-For instance, if the pre-occupation and stress of a divorce causes a worker to miss deadlines, treat customers rudely, or otherwise fail to meet legitimate job expectations, the employer is legally entitled to discipline the worker.
+For instance, if the preoccupation and stress of a divorce causes a worker to miss deadlines, treat customers rudely, or otherwise fail to meet legitimate job expectations, the employer is legally entitled to discipline the worker.

-While being divorced may not be used as grounds for dismissal, being a crummy employee makes you fair game for termination.
+In short, although being divorced may not be used as grounds for dismissal, being a crummy employee makes you fair game for termination.